mcci-catena/model4841-firmware-production/README.md

-# Catena 4630 Production LoRaWAN
+# Model 4841 Production for LoRaWAN&reg; Technology

-The MCCI&reg; Catena 4630 is with LoRaWAN&reg; technology combines a high-quality Air Quality and Dust sensor with a LoRaWAN transceiver to monitor the air quality and dust particle measurement.
-This repository contains the production firmware.
+This sketch is the production firmware for the MCCI&reg; Model 4841 Air Quality Sensor.

 **Contents:**
 <!--